 To configure a connection to an SMTP server, select the SMTP Server option and fill in the required connection fields.
 To configure this connection later, or to configure Decisions OS to look for an SMTP server running on the local machine, select SMTP Direct Server.

 In the Encryption Keys window we can restore database encryption keys from the file.

 To add these rights, go to Administrative Tools > Local Security Policy > Local Policies > User Rights Assignment.

 Edit the item "Log on as a service" and add your domain user.

 Finally, the installer will automatically perform tests of the installation environment to ensure that it meets the operational requirements to run Decisions.

 When all of the system requirement checks have successfully completed, click the Next button.

-After we click Login we are being redirected to the Portal Home page...
+After so, click Login which will redirect to the Portal Home page

 Our example assumes that the platform has been installed in the default path.